 But that doesn't happen.
 Hitler and Mussolini visit and then leave unharmed.
 And, the course of World War II continues on toward its inevitable conclusion.

-|Colonel General Georg Lindemann (left), commander of German L Army Corps in 18th Army in Army Group North, 8 August 1941 (Gregor, Federal Archive, Bild 101I-212-0206-30).|
+|Colonel-General Georg Lindemann (left), commander of German L Army Corps in 18th Army in Army Group North, 8 August 1941 (Gregor, Federal Archive, Bild 101I-212-0206-30).|

 In the Army Group Center sector, German XXIV Corps (General of Panzer Troops Geyr von Schweppenburg) eliminates a Soviet pocket at Roslavl and take 38,000 prisoners.
-The German 3rd Panzer Division (Lieutenant General Model) complains that it has to wait too long for supplies to arrive on the over-burdened railroads.
+The German 3rd Panzer Division (Lieutenant General Model) complains that it has to wait too long for supplies to arrive on the overburdened railroads.

 |A captured Soviet General of the Soviet 6th Army (Lt.
 General Ivan N. Musychenko) is interrogated near Uman, 8 August 1941.
 (Hübner, Federal Archive, Bild 146-1975-086-05A)|

-It is day three of the Romanian investment of the Soviet-held port of Odessa.
-Romanian 4th Army gradually extends its line to form a solid line around the city.
+It is day three of the Romanian investment of the Soviet-held port of Odesa.
+The Romanian 4th Army gradually extends its line to form a solid line around the city.
 Some sources claim that today is the real start of the Siege of Odessa and not 5 August.
 The surrender at Uman further isolates Odessa and makes any kind of relief increasingly unlikely.

 The RAF sends 50 Hampden and 4 Whitley bombers to attack the submarine base at Kiel.
 It loses 2 Hampdens and one Whitley.
 The planes encounter heavy Flak.
 The bombs kill 13 people, including 11 Italian "guest workers" at a farm outside Kiel.
-German sources indicate that bombing accuracy is poor, which also is suggested from the fact that most of the casualties occur outside of Kiel in a rural area.
+German sources indicate that bombing accuracy is poor, which also is suggested by the fact that most of the casualties occur outside of Kiel in a rural area.
 However, the RAF's weekly summary report describes the attack thusly:

 Excellent weather over Kiel on the [8th] enabled 88 aircraft accurately to bomb the’ Deutsche Werke Shipyards.
 Of the 104 tons of H.E. bombs and 4,836 incendiaries released, a number fell directly in the centre of the target, starting many fires; a particularly large fire was also observed on the south side of the city.The discrepancy between ground sources and the RAF is unexplainable.
 However, a hint as to what is going on may be gleaned from the fact that the RAF soon will decide (with the Butts Report) that bombing accuracy is extremely poor, with most attacks failing to come within miles of the intended target.